dldinternet-rs/problems/site/_problem/unspecified-error.markdown

 categories: problem
 ---

 An unspecified/ non-specialized error occurred.

 The developers did not catch the error nor provided any additional information.

-This is considered a software defect and failure to properly handled the error that occurred.
+This is considered a software defect and failure to properly handle the error that occurred.

 {% highlight json %}
 {